|

 in certified facilities, it became common

-to a funeral home soon after death, in order
+moved to a funeral home soon after death,

-for it to be embalmed.
-It is notable,
+in order for it to be embalmed.
+It

-and often require that the body be buried
+that the body be buried within 24 hours,

-Death Journeyer died in a hospital or residential
+died in a hospital or residential care facility

 Earth